HOW TO MAKE AN ETHERNET CABLE Purchasing Ethernet cables can

 There are no short wires.

-WRONG WAY - Note how the blue plastic shielding is not
+WRONG WAY - Note how the blue plastic sleeve is not

 inside the connector where it can be locked into place.
 The wires are too long.
-They should be 1/2 inch from the sleeve.
+The wires should extend only 1/2 inch from the blue cut sleeve.

 WRONG WAY - Note how the cables do not go all the way to